brentmac94/ISQA-3420-A1/UseCases.md

   - Coroprate Developer: To provide the revelevant file/package level information

 **Preconditions:**
-  - Relevant file/package information is in the NIST Vulnerability database and the Software Package Info Database is up and running (watch your use of CAPS)
+  - Relevant file/package information is in the NIST Vulnerability Database and the Software Package Info Database is up and running (watch your use of CAPS)
   - FOSSology is up and runnning

 **Main Success Scenario:** Corporate Developer recieves required OSS components based on corresponding request.

-**Failed End Conditions:** Corporate Developer receives inaccurate or corrupt software package (This is different from the main success scenario).
+**Failed End Conditions:** Corporate Developer receives inaccurate or corrupt OSS components based on request.

 **Trigger:** Corporate developer sends request for open source software license and vulnerability information